How do I try a RPG taster session?

 How long is a taster session?

-Tasters can be a standalone half-day session or, increasingly, follow on from clergy attending St Luke’s half-day Resilience Workshop, our other wellbeing resource.
+Tasters can be a standalone half-day session or, increasingly, follow on from clergy attending St Luke’s half-day Resilience Workshop.

 Is this kind of support something few clergy have experienced?